N7ghtm4r3/APIManager/documd/QRCodeHelper.md

             // This will create a file at "yourPath/file.itsSuffix" with a custom dimensions QRCode qrCodeHelper.createQRCode("YOUR DATA", "yourPath/file.itsSuffix", 250, 200);

+            // This will read a QRCode and shows its content qrCodeHelper.readQRCode("yourPath/file.itsSuffix");

+            // This will read a QRCode and shows its content qrCodeHelper.readQRCode(new File("yourPath/file.itsSuffix"));

             // DEFAULT HTML PAGE

             // This will create and host a temporary file at "yourPath/file.itsSuffix" with a squared QRCode